porenes/raclette-mern/README.md

 # Raclette Mern project

-Using MongoDB, Express.js and React to create a raclette simulator
+Using MongoDB, Express.js and React to create a Raclette Party helper

 ## What does it do
 You have Raclette (appliance), you need cheese, pickles, potatoes and meat.
-You can put your cheese to grill, and set your plate
+You can evaluate how much you need, who needs what, adapt to specific tastes, etc...

 # Requirements
 Node (obv) `brew install nvm` `nvm install --lts`